n memory of Mark

 Others made gallant rescues of trapped drivers in burning oil tankers.

 Last year's nominations were examined by a panel of eminent judges under the chairmanship of Christopher Serle of BBC Radio and Television.

-What the judges require is the name of the person norninated, his company's name and address, and a short narrative of his, or her, act.
+What the judges require is the name of the person norriinated, his company's name and address, and a short narrative of his, or her act.

 The award is an engraved piece of Swedish glass to be retained for a year and a bound volume containing details of the incident.

-In addition, the winner will have a three-day visit to Gothen and Volvo.
+In addition, the winner will have a three-day visit to Gothen burg in Sweden courtesy of CM and Volvo.

 Mark Vane was a careful and courteous young man, well liked by all with whom he came in contact.
 So well liked was he that when two of his friends opened a memorial fund, people for miles around were quick to contribute.

 In December 1982 we met the family, discussed the possibilities in detail and came up with this simple but, we feel, worthy project.